 Above All Else, Start Doing

 PPC was not initially part of DropZone’s core services.
 They amazed and grew their clients with personalized service, design, and SEO.

 As Dropzone grew, they recognized PPC was a service their clients needed.
 So Marcella learned AdWords.
 She managed a handful of accounts and their client roster continued to grow.

 No Pain No Gain

-As Marcella’s responsibilities increased, her team realized it was time to bring on new members to help manage their PPC program.
+As Marcella’s responsibilities increased, her team realized it was time to bring on new members to help manage their Digital Advertising program.